- -30- then and now (8/22/18)2

 - St. Vincent's Seminary ends after 136 years (8/1/18)

-Golden Eagles Band director LeRoy F. Mason and Mrs. Mason ride in the Southeast Missouri State University Homecoming parade as grand marshals Nov.
+Golden Eagles Band director LeRoy F. Mason and Mrs. Lois Mason ride in the Southeast Missouri State University Homecoming parade as grand marshals Nov.
 1, 1975.
 Below, Mr. Mason directs the band's performance at Houck Stadium at halftime of the football game with Maryville.
 (Gordon L. McBride photos)

 The Golden Eagles Band pays tribute to its retiring director, LeRoy F. Mason, with a special formation of his name on the field while playing "A Jolly Good Fellow" at halftime.
 See story below.
 (Gordon L. McBride photos)

 By Sally Wright Brown

 Missourian Staff Writer

 And the SEMO State University Golden Eagles are nothing short of majestic themselves, a source of pride both to the 7,700-student university, its townspeople and the band's director for the past 19 years, LeRoy F. Mason.

 Saturday's halftime performance during the gridiron clash between the SEMO Indians and the Maryville Bearcats marked the last Homecoming performance for Mr. Mason, who is retiring at the end of the school year, and featured a surprise ceremony completely planned by the 170-member band to recognize the dedication and hard work its director has heaped upon the group to turn it into a nationally-known musical body.
 From 1957 until 1975, 1,100 members have marched with the top-notch band.